 Food Pantry Needs Support

-Food comes from BJ’s, The Greater Boston Good Bank, and private donors.
-Personal protective Equipment (PPE) comes from the pantry’s funds.
+Food comes from BJ’s, The Greater Boston Food Bank, and private donors.
+Personal Protective Equipment (PPE) comes from the pantry’s funds.
 Pet food is donated by the SPCA, but there is a need for bird seed.
 The pantry would greatly appreciate donations of money, gift cards, and personal items.
-These donations can be made via the GoFundMe site (see below) or by check to the Vicars Discretionary Fund (in the memo line put either Funeral Fund, Bella Isla (see below), or Bird Seed in the memo line).
+These donations can be made via the GoFundMe site (see below) or by check to the Vicar's Discretionary Fund (in the memo line put either Funeral Fund, Bella Isla (see below), or Bird Seed in the memo line).
 People can also donate Market Basket or Stop & Shop gift cards.
-Mail checks or cards to St. Luke’s Episcopal Church.
-201 Washington Ave, Chelsea, MA 02150
+Mail checks or cards to St. Luke’s Episcopal Church, 201 Washington Ave., Chelsea, MA 02150

 Bella Isla “Meals for Chelsea” Also Needs Help